Search

 John is survived by his wife of 52 years, Lynette; his children, Mark, Melissa (Gregory) Thomsen, Matthew, and Michael as well as his grandchildren, Logan, Gavin, and Chloe Thomsen.
 He is also survived by his brothers-in-law and sisters-in-law, Tom and Christine Ford and Jeff and Julie Ford and niece, LeeAnn Ford and nephew, Brian Ford.
 He was predeceased by his parents, Stanley and Alice Hand, and brother Stanley Jr.

-A visitation will be held on Thursday, December 4, 2025, at Cole Funeral Chapel, Chelsea, from 2-4 p.m. and 6-8 p.m.
-A Celebration of Life will be held on Friday, December 5, 2025, 11 a.m. at St. Paul UCC on Old US 12 in Chelsea with Rev. Eric Stricklin officiating.
+A visitation was held on Thursday, December 4, 2025, at Cole Funeral Chapel, Chelsea, from 2-4 p.m. and 6-8 p.m.
+A Celebration of Life was held on Friday, December 5, 2025, 11 a.m. at St. Paul UCC on Old US 12 in Chelsea with Rev. Eric Stricklin officiating.
 A luncheon will follow, with all invited.
 A burial at Oak Grove Cemetery, Chelsea, will take place at a later date.
 Memorial contributions can be made to St. Paul UCC in Chelsea or to the Chelsea District Library.

 You can use the form below to share a memory or leave a public message for John's family.
 Please allow 24 hours for us to review and post your comment.